chibiboba/JS-202/My Notes/Lesson 5 Notes.md

 ## The `textarea` Element

+- `textarea` lets the user input multiple lines of text.
+- The **`<textarea>`** [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) element represents a multi-line plain-text editing **control**, useful when you want to allow users to enter a sizeable amount of free-form text, for example a comment on a review or feedback form.

+Unlike other input controls

-`textarea` lets the user input multiple lines of text.
-Unlike `text`-type inputs, which ignore carriage returns, newlines, and other whitespace characters, `textarea` elements retain them and use them to format the text into lines and paragraphs.
-Unlike other controls, though, the value of the `textarea` doesn't use the `value` attribute to provide a value for the element.
+- `textarea` elements retain carriage returns, newlines, and other whitespace characters, and use them to format the text into lines and paragraphs.
+- Since `textarea` preserves whitespace, its common practice to code the open and close tags on the same line unless the initial text content contains newlines.
+- The value of the `textarea` doesn't use the `value` attribute to provide a value for the element.
 Instead, you need to contain the text between the opening and closing tags.

 ```html
 <form action="#" method="post">